LeticiaZhang/PROJECT/README.md

 ## Approach
 ### Dataset
 This project utilizes data from [National Wellbeing Survey, United States, 2022](https://www.icpsr.umich.edu/web/ICPSR/studies/38964/summary), a large, open-source dataset designed to assess various aspects of mental health and well-being among adults in the United States.
+The data were collected through a web-based survey.
 The dataset includes a sample of 7,644 participants aged 18 to 64, with a mean age of 41.05 years.
 The participants represent a diverse racial and ethnic composition and were selected through a cross-sectional study design.
 Approximately 25.2% of the participants reside in rural areas, and 48% are male.
 The racial composition of the participants is shown in the graph below.

 ![Pie chart of participants' racial composition](MyProject_files/figure-gfm/unnamed-chunk-2-1.png)

-### Variables
+### Variables and Analytic Method
 | Variable Name | Items | Validity |
 | --- | --- | --- |
 | Religious Engagement | 1.
 Religious Service Attendence (1 = Never; 5 = At least once a week) <br> 2.
 Religious Importance (1 = Not at all important; 4 = Very important) | Spearman’s rho = .601 |